Welcome

 This satellite focuses on the development and application of statistical inference tools for networks.
 It addresses intersecting trends, whereby network data, hypotheses about network structure, and the processes that create those patterns are increasingly sophisticated.
 Statistical inference for network models offers a principled and effective approach for understanding and testing such richly annotated network data and network hypotheses.

-This satellite symposium will build on nine successful previous satellites at NetSci2014, NetSci2015, NetSci2016, NetSci2017, NetSci2018, NetSci2019, NetSci2020, Networks 2021, NetSci 2022, and NetSci 2023 by uniting theoretical and applied researchers, bringing together approaches from across network science, including machine learning, statistics, and physics.
+This satellite symposium will build on eleven successful previous satellites by uniting theoretical and applied researchers, bringing together approaches from across network science, including machine learning, statistics, and physics.
 This broad cross-section of disciplines shares problems and even approaches, but each discipline brings a different perspective, emphasis and vocabulary.
 The purpose of this symposium is to provide a platform for cross-pollination of ideas and promote interdisciplinary interactions which leverage the diversity of approaches to a common set of problems.

 There will be no published proceedings for this satellite.